Skip to content

 Why We Set a Newborn-Specific Number

-Protecting a formula-fed newborn from PFAS comes down to one question the label won't answer for you: is this filter certified, by NSF/ANSI 53, 58, or P473, to actually reduce PFOA and PFOS?
+Protecting a formula-fed newborn from PFAS comes down to one question the label won't answer.
+Is this filter certified, under NSF/ANSI 53, 58, or P473, to actually reduce PFOA and PFOS?
 If it isn't, assume it doesn't.
-A certified reverse-osmosis system closes the distance between "meets federal limits" and the zero the science points to.
+A certified reverse-osmosis system is what closes the distance between "meets federal limits" and the zero the science points to.

 This article is for general information and is not medical advice.
 Talk to your pediatrician about your water source, your formula, and any concerns about your baby's health.